canonical/ubuntu-cloud-docs/docs/aws/aws-explanation/ubuntu-security-on-aws.rst

 Apart from the Ubuntu Server images, AWS also has images for `Ubuntu Pro`_, which come with enhanced security features:

-* Expanded Security Maintenance (ESM): Provides 10 years of security patching for packages in the Ubuntu (main and universe) repositories.
+* Expanded Security Maintenance (ESM): Provides 10 years of security patching for packages in the Ubuntu (main and universe) repositories, with an additional 5 years available through the Legacy add-on.
-* Live kernel updates: These reduce downtime and unplanned reboots in case of kernel vulnerabilities.
+* Kernel Livepatch: These reduce downtime and unplanned reboots in case of kernel vulnerabilities.
 * FIPS compliance: Includes FIPS-certified modules to enable the use of Ubuntu in highly regulated environments.

 To find Ubuntu Pro images on AWS (for both EC2 and EKS), refer to :doc:`../aws-how-to/instances/find-ubuntu-images`.
 The product parameter allows you to specify Pro.